Addiction; Animals, Genetically Modified; Biochemistry; Dopamine; Neurodegeneration; Neurotransmitter Transporters; Parkinson Disease

-Our primary research goal is to investigate what cellular determinants influence selective vulnerability or resistance in neurodegenerative diseases such as Parkinson’s disease.
-My lab aims to determine what factors make specific neuronal populations either more vulnerable or more resistant to neurodegeneration in order to identify potential targets for therapeutic intervention of these hitherto incurable diseases.
+Our primary research goal is to investigate the cellular determinants that influence selective vulnerability or resistance in neurodegenerative diseases such as Parkinson’s disease.
+My lab aims to determine factors that make specific neuronal populations either more vulnerable or more resistant to neurodegeneration in order to identify potential targets for therapeutic intervention of these hitherto incurable diseases.

 Secondly, my lab is interested in how psychostimulants such as amphetamines modulate synaptic transmission and hijack neural circuits that lead to drug addiction and dependence.

 Lastly, my lab is interested in developing novel molecular tools for neuroscience research using genetic techniques that can be used to better visualize perturbations during ongoing neurodegeneration or after substance abuse.